BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 ### **3.1\.
 How to read**

-"Now what?" you may wonder as you stare at your window, unable to do much besides collapsing its title bar.
+You may wonder about being unable to do much besides collapsing its title bar.

 To put it to good use, let's edit our first line and name it like any other object: